giridhar7632/the-MERN-stack/12-registration-and-user-login.md

 Now we have a react application to render data inside the browser and a server to get data.
 Let's connect the front-end to the back-end.

-You can use JavaScript built-in [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for making HTTP requests to rhe server.
-Instead we are going to use `axios` which makes sending requests lot easier than `fetch` method.
-Keep the server running whole time.
+You can use JavaScript built-in [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) for making HTTP requests to the server.
+Instead, we are going to use `axios` which makes sending requests a lot easier than the `fetch` method.
+Keep the server running the whole time.

 ## Proxy

-[Proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) is used in development environment to make communication between server and client easier.
-We should add `proxy` field in `package.json` of our react application.
-It redirects the requests made to the base url to the proxy url, that is our backend.
+[Proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) is used in the development environment to make communication between server and client easier.
+We should add the `proxy` field in `package.json` of our react application.
+It redirects the requests made to the base URL to the proxy URL, which is our backend.

 ```diff
 // package.json